kqarryzada/NeoDefaults/docs/FAQ.md

 **Q:** I change a setting in the game, but it always goes away the next time I launch TF2.
 Why?

 **A:** `neodefaults.cfg` is run every time TF2 starts up.
 Therefore, if you change something that `neodefaults.cfg` modifies, it just will be set again the next time you launch TF2.
-See [Customizing NeoDefaults](More-Info.md/#customizing-neodefaults) for an explanation on how to make sure your setting is not overridden.
+To avoid this, you will need to override that setting in `custom.cfg`.
+See [Customizing NeoDefaults](More-Info.md/#customizing-neodefaults) for an explanation on how to do this.

-&nbsp;

-**Q:** Why is there a `custom.cfg`?
-Can't I edit the `neodefaults.cfg` config file directly?

-**A:** The short answer is no. The `neodefaults.cfg` file is a read-only file.

-The much longer answer is that this was done on purpose with future releases in mind.
-If there are new versions of NeoDefaults in the future, and someone runs the program again, the newer NeoDefaults will need a way to easily replace an old `neodefaults.cfg` file.
-In most practical situations, NeoDefaults would just be able to delete the old `neodefaults.cfg` and replace it with a new one.

-However, if a user manually changed parts of `neodefaults.cfg` to their own tastes, this complicates things.
-It won't be easy to figure out which settings were added by the user and which ones should be replaced.
-And if custom settings have been added, they should never be overwritten.

-To solve this problem, a `custom.cfg` file is provided, where custom settings may be stored.
-This guarantees that `neodefaults.cfg` will only ever contain changes made by NeoDefaults, so NeoDefaults can safely delete the old file and replace it with an updated version.
-The file is set to read-only to make it obvious that it should remain unmodified.

 &nbsp;